Milford Sound is one of New Zealand’s most popular areas for tourists.

 Are you curious about Milford Sound’s only form of accommodation?
-Here’s why we think the chalets are worth splashing out on;
+Here’s our Milford Sound Lodge review, and why we think the chalets are worth splashing out on.

 This is not a sponsored post.
-We paid for our stay with our own money and all views here are our own.
-However, there might be some affiliate links that provide us with a small commission at no extra cost to you.
+We paid for our stay in full and all views are our own.
+However, the post does contain affiliate links which provide us with a small commission at no extra cost to you.

 Location